qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 date: 2023-08-17 15:37:01
 permalink: /pages/install/
 ---

-QFluentWidgets includes lite and full-featured version, while the full version having additional acrylic components.
-Due to the full-featured version depending on scipy, it will significantly increase the package size, so it is recommended to install the lite version.
+Before executing the following installation commands, it is recommended to set up a new virtual environment, the minimum Python version is 3.7:

 :::: code-group
 ::: code-group-item PyQt5